 B. Context of Related Passages

 Yahweh’s deliverance of the Israelites issued from his pledge (berit) to Abraham, Isaac, and Jacob (2:24), which was associated with no specific requirements on Israel’s ancestors beyond the circumcision of their males (Gen 17).
 Yahweh is now reworking the terms of the covenant pledge he made to Abraham.
 In effect, it becomes a new covenant.
-He has now been carrying the Israelites “as a person carries his son” and will continue to do so until they get to the edge of the promised land (Deut 1:31).
+He has been carrying the Israelites “as a person carries his son” and will continue to do so until they get to the edge of the promised land (Deut 1:31).
 There he will remind them that they are a people sacred to Yahweh their God: “You, Yahweh your God chose to be his, as a people who were his own possession, from all the peoples that are on the face of the ground” (7:6).
-They are Yahweh’s children, sacred for Yahweh their God, a people he chose to be his own possession from all the peoples on the face of the ground.
 They have said that Yahweh will be God for them, and that they will walk in his roads, live by his rulings, and listen to his voice.
 And Yahweh has said that as a people who will be his own possession, he will put them on high over all the nations that he has made, for praise and for a name and for grandeur, and they will be a sacred people for him (26:17–19).
 “Like an eagle that stirs its nest, hovering over its young, he would spread his wings, get them, carry them on his pinions” (32:11).

 When this people came out of Egypt, then, “Judah became his sacred thing, Israel became the realm he ruled” (Ps 114:2).
 It is reason for praise: “Sound out Yah, sound out Yahweh’s name, sound out, servants of Yahweh … because Yah chose Jacob for himself, Israel as his own” (Ps 135:1, 4).
 “You, you will be called ‘priests of Yahweh’” and “‘ministers of our God,’ it will be said of you.
 The resources of nations you will eat, and on their splendor you will thrive” (Isa 61:6).
 To Zion “the former rule will come, the kingship of Lady Jerusalem” (Mic 4:8).
 “They will be mine, Yahweh Armies said, on the day when I am acting, my own possession” (Mal 3:17).